bbudha77/Excel-interview-practice-/README.md

 ### Data Explanation:
 The customer churn dataset records customer information, including their join date, last activity date, monthly plan value, and current status (active or churned).
 It helps businesses track customer retention, understand churn behavior, and identify potential improvements in customer engagement and pricing strategies.

+1. Calculate the number of active and churned customers using COUNTIFS().

+2. Find the average Monthly Plan value for churned customers using AVERAGEIFS().

+3. Identify customers who haven't used the service in the last 6 months using IF() and TODAY().

+4. Create a Pie Chart to show the proportion of Active vs. Churned customers

 ![image alt](https://github.com/bbudha77/Excel-interview-practice-/blob/65863af92e956a55b895c397245ef0d39be394be/Screenshot%202025-02-28%20222012.png)